 Note that some of the TGV services go into Lille Europe.

-Take a look at train times here.
+Check train times here.

 Travelling to Lille by car